History of the New York Mets: 1986: World Champions again

 The Mets went on to win their second World Series title by taking Game 7, also in dramatic fashion, overcoming a 3-run deficit while scoring a total of 8 runs during the final 3 innings.
 The final score was 8–5 with Mets' pitcher Jesse Orosco ending the game by striking out Marty Barrett.
 Orosco then threw his glove high in the air and dropped to his knees while catcher Gary Carter ran to the mound to embrace him.
 This scene was captured on film and would become an iconic image, taken by Mets photographer George Kalinsky, in Mets baseball history and in all of baseball.
 The Mets remained the only team to come within one strike of losing a World Series before recovering to become World Champions, until the St. Louis Cardinals did it in 2011.
 The Mets winning this World Series is the highest-rated single World Series game to date.
 The Mets were also the first team to win a World Series in a potential clinching game delayed by rain, as Game 7 was postponed by one day.

 While the 1986 Mets were undeniably strong, they also gained infamy for off-the-field controversy.
 Both Strawberry and Gooden were youngsters who wound up burning out long before their time because of various substance abuse and personal problems.
 Hernandez's cocaine abuse was the subject of persistent rumors even before he joined the Mets, but he publicly acknowledged his addiction in 1985 and made a successful recovery.
 Lenny Dykstra's reputation was recently tainted by allegations of steroid use and gambling problems.

 Instead of putting together a winning dynasty, the problems caused the Mets to soon fall apart.

-Despite Darryl Strawberry's numerous off-the-field mishaps, he remains the Mets' all-time leader in home runs and runs batted in.
+Despite Darryl Strawberry's numerous off-the-field mishaps, he would become the Mets' all-time leader in home runs and runs batted in, until David Wright surpassed his RBI total in 2012 and Pete Alonzo surpassed his HR total in 2025.